 - Apply pressure and wipe the cloth in a circular motion over the surface to be cleaned.

 - Once all marks are removed, if necessary use a dry cloth to buff any remaining marks away.
-This is especially effective on glass.
+This is especially effective on the glass.

 The Cloths can also be used dry, by using the same principal, folding the cloth into four provides plenty of fresh surfaces to clean with.
-The fine fibres within the Microtex cloth provide static which acts like a magnet for dust, and traps it within the fibres, allowing dust to be lifted off surfaces with ease, and without being deposited back onto the surface.
+The fine fibres within the Microtex cloth provide static which acts as a magnet for dust, and traps it within the fibres, allowing dust to be lifted off surfaces with ease, and without being deposited back onto the surface.